Ontario and Canada Legal Rights Explained

 (b) Time and Manner of Payment of Assistance

 Welfare is paid monthly, except when retroactive payments are made [Reg s.64].
-Welfare is paid 'in advance', which means for example that July's cheque is paid at the beginning of July (actually a few days earlier).
+Welfare is paid 'in advance', which means for example that July's cheque is paid at the beginning of July (typically a few days earlier in June).

 (c) Forms of Payment